-Over the past few years Alicia has studied privately with many professional musicians throughout the New England area.
-Most notably Alicia has studied jazz piano with Jed Wilson and Steve Grover (UMaine Augusta), jazz voice with Dominique Eade (New England Conservatory) and Taylor O'Donnell (USM), classical voice with Judith James (USM), and improvisation with Barry Saunders (USM) and Chris Klaxton (USM).
+Over the past few years Alicia has studied privately with many professional musicians throughout the New England area including Jed Wilson, Steve Grover, Dominique Eade and Taylor O'Donnell.

-Alicia has combined her dual passions for teaching and performing music as a private instructor, helping children and adults find the joy of making music with their voices or at the piano.
-During lessons students will have the opportunity to explore many different avenues of music making, both on and off the written page.
-Alicia also specializes in using improvisation, the process of spontaneous music making, as a learning tool in both voice and piano lessons.
-Through guided improvisational activities and games, students are able to explore new concepts and familiar ideas at the piano in a way that is engaging, fun, and full of possibilities.
+Alicia has five years of experience helping children and adults find the joy of making music with their voices or piano.
+During lessons, students will have the opportunity to explore many different avenues of music making.
+Alicia also specializes in using improvisation as a learning tool in both voice and piano lessons.
+Through guided improvisational activities and games, piano students are able to explore new concepts and familiar ideas in a way that is engaging, fun, and full of possibilities.